 This supplement’s features include:

-- A new method of enhanced Acetyl L-Carnitine, which is Liposomal Encapsulation Technology.
+- A new method of enhanced Acetyl L-Carnitine is Liposomal Encapsulation Technology.
 This means it allows your body to absorb more Acetyl L-Carnitine.

 - Like other acetyl-L carnitine, it promotes a healthy brain, nerve cell function, and neurological health